Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `anonymous` (String) An optional string (consumer UUID or username) value that functions as an “anonymous” consumer if authentication fails.
 If empty (default null), requests that fail authentication will return a `4xx` HTTP status code.
 This value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `audience` (List of String) The audience passed to the authorization endpoint.
 - `audience_claim` (List of String) The claim that contains the audience.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+Default: ["aud"]
 - `audience_required` (List of String) The audiences (`audience_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `auth_methods` (List of String) Types of credentials/grants to enable.
+Default: ["authorization_code","bearer","client_credentials","introspection","kong_oauth2","password","refresh_token","session","userinfo"]
 - `authenticated_groups_claim` (List of String) The claim that contains authenticated groups.
 This setting can be used together with ACL plugin, but it also enables IdP managed groups with other applications and integrations.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `authorization_cookie_domain` (String) The authorization cookie Domain flag.
 - `authorization_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
 Default: true